alexbeug/simphosort/README.md

 ```

 ### group
-Group photo files (currently *.jpg and *.jpeg) in a folder to sub folders.
+Move photo files (currently *.jpg and *.jpeg) in a folder to sub folders.
 Grouping mode is controlled by sub commands.

 #### fixed
 Group photos using a fixed date and a format string for sub folder names.